rlhatcher/career-sliders/content/post/driving-change/index.md

 When can you stop?
 Only when everyone is on board with the change.

-There is no prescribed period for how long it takes for a change or new habits to be embedded, but I can tell you it almost always takes longer than you'd like.
+There is no prescribed period for how long it takes for a change or new habits to be embedded, but I can tell you it almost always takes longer than you'd like or expect.

 Relentless repetition via 1:1s, team meetings, emails or any other appropriate method is a key element to making the change stick.